 We are looking forward to a great year together as the KICS family.

-Our desire is to live out our vision and mission.
-Through rigorous academics and a deep desire to know Christ more are in tension with one another.
+Our desire and our aim are to live out our vision and mission.
+We do not believe rigorous academics and a deep desire to know Christ more are in tension with one another.
 Hopefully, you will find KICS to be a spiritual greenhouse where you as a student can grow spiritually and academically.
 Our prayer is that each student, parent and staff member would be better prepared to live as servant leaders who impact the world for Christ.

 Please ensure that you read this, and please let us know if you have any questions.